 - Click Next.

-If you selected This resource is always valid, Broadsign Control Administrator selects all days of the week by default.
+- If you selected This resource is always valid, the Broadsign Administrator selects all days of the week by default.

 - Click Next.